mathieuancelin/elem-vdom/readme.md

 Build
 ---------

-If you want to build the project yourself, you need to install io.js and do the following :
+If you want to build the project yourself, you need to install `Node 4` and do the following :

 ```
 git clone https://github.com/mathieuancelin/elem-vdom.git elem-vdom